AER-RC/LNFL/CONTRIBUTING.md

 # Local Version

-The `master` branch of hosted in GitHub *is* the local version of LBLRTM.
+The `master` branch of hosted in GitHub *is* the local version of LNFL.
 Releases are in "Releases" and have tags.
 At AER, we may have a single clone accessible to everyone for the purpose of having a single build to which we can all point, but this clone IS NOT FOR DEVELOPMENT!
 For developing the model, please refer to the [Incoming section](#Incoming).

 # Incoming <a href="Incoming"></a>